Improve your Photography with World’s Best

-All Aurora Expeditions voyages offer an incredible opportunity for all guests, photographers and videographers of any skill level to gain pick up life-long technical and creative photographic tips.
+All Aurora Expeditions voyages offer an incredible opportunity for all expeditioners, photographers and videographers of any skill level to develop technical and creative photography skills.

-On all expeditions our expert photographers provide unique lectures and presentations as well as tips and tricks to help you improve your skills behind the lens and to help you capture your experience like a professional.
+On every expedition, an expert Photography Guide or Special Guest Photographer will be onboard, providing unique lectures and presentations as well as tips and tricks to help you improve your skills behind the lens and to help you capture your experience like a professional.

 Learn how to set up your camera, improve your composition, hone your craft no matter what camera gear you have with informal tuition onboard or during landings and excursions.

-Request a booking to book your trip with our internationally-acclaimed photography guides on an expedition.
+Request a quote to book your dream trip with an internationally-acclaimed Photography Guide and like-minded travellers.

 Take your Photography to the Next Level

-Richard I’Anson is one of the world’s best landscape photographers with over 36-years experience globetrotting and capturing the natural earth’s most rare and special moments.
-It’s not just us at Aurora Expeditions that think he’s the best, he’s been awarded Australia’s Top Travel Photographer as well as a plethora of other industry awards.
+Richard I’Anson is one of the world’s best landscape photographers, with over three decades of experience globetrotting and capturing the natural world’s most rare and special moments.
+But it’s not just us at Aurora Expeditions that think he’s the best – he’s been awarded Australia’s Top Travel Photographer as well as a plethora of other industry awards.

-Richard also gives back.
-He is a Canon Master, World Nomads Mentor and an Australian Himalayan Foundation Ambassador.
-Then he finds time to join us on our voyages to impart his knowledge and skill with our guests.
+A World Nomads Mentor and Australian Himalayan Foundation Ambassador, Richard loves giving back.
+We’re incredibly grateful that he finds the time to join us on select voyages as a Special Guest Photographer, to impart his knowledge and skill with expeditioners.

 Richard represents Canon Australia as a Canon Master Photographer and shoots with Canon 1D X MkIII DSLR cameras and a range of L-Series lenses.

-We spoke to Richard about how being on an expedition voyage with our specialist guides can enhance your photography skills no matter your ability or gear.
+We spoke to Richard about how being on an expedition with an experienced Photography Guide can enhance your photography skills no matter your ability or gear.
+But first, check out some of Richard’s amazing photography!

 Richard, tell us about your history with Aurora Expeditions.